const-ae/proDA/README.md

 <img src="man/figures/README-qc-raw_boxplot-1.png" width="60%" style="display: block; margin: auto;" />

-Note that, the intensity distribution is shifted upwards for samples (for example the last one) which also have a large number of missing values.
+Note that, the intensity distribution is shifted upwards for samples which also have a large number of missing values (for example the last one).
 This agrees with our idea that small values are more likely to be missing.
-On the other hand, this also demonstrates why normalization methods such as quantile normalization are problematic.
-They distort the data until all the distributions are equal.
-I will apply the more "conservative" median normalization, which just ignores the missing values.
-It transforms the values so that the median difference between the sample and average across all other samples is zero.
+On the other hand, this also demonstrates why normalization methods such as quantile normalization, which distort the data until all the distributions are equal, are problematic.
+I will apply the more "conservative" median normalization, which ignores the missing values and transforms the values so that the median difference between the sample and average across all other samples is zero.

 ``` r
 normalized_abundance_matrix <- median_normalization(abundance_matrix)
 ```

+An important tool to identify sample swaps and outliers in the dataset is to look at the sample distance matrix.
+It shows the distances of samples A to B, A to C, B to C and so on.

+The base R `dist()` function can not handle input data that contains missing values, so we might be tempted to just replace the missing values with some other and calculate the distance on the completed dataset.
+But choosing a good replacement value is challenging and can also be misleading because the samples with many missing values would be considered too close.

+Instead `proDA` provides the `dist_approx()` function that takes either a fitted model (ie. the output from `proDA()`) or a simple matrix (for which it internally calls `proDA()`) and estimates the expected distance without imputing the missing values.
+In addition, it reports the associated uncertainty with every estimate.
+The estimates for samples with many missing values will be uncertain, allowing the data analyst to discount them.

 ``` r
 da <- dist_approx(normalized_abundance_matrix)
 ```

+`dist_approx()` returns two elements the `mean` of the estimate and the associated `sd`.
+In the next step I will plot the heatmap for three differnet conditions, adding the 95% confidence interval as text to each cell.

 ``` r
 # This chunk only works if pheatmap is installed